An MCL tear is where the medial collateral ligament on the inner side of the knee gets overstretched and damaged.

 3) Treatment: PRICE - protect, rest, ice, compression and elevation.
 Click the link to find out how to use it safely and effectively

-4) Recovery: A grade 1 MCL tear usually heals itself within a couple of weeks
+4) Recovery: A grade 1 MCL injury usually heals itself within a couple of weeks

 1) What is it: Many fibres are damaged but the ligament is still intact

 3) Treatment: PRICE first.
 May also benefit from tubigrip or a hinged knee brace in the short term if the knee is giving way to help provide stability and prevent further injury.
-Ultrasound treatment and deep tissue friction massage can also help reduce pain and speed up healing.
+Ultrasound treatment and deep tissue friction massage can also help reduce pain and speed up healing from an MCL injury.
 This is usually carried out by a physical therapist or sports therapist

 4) Recovery: Symptoms normally settle down within 4-6 weeks

-1) What is it: This is when the ligament ruptures (tears completely)
+1) What is it: This is when the ligament ruptures i.e.tears completely

 2) Symptoms: There will be significant swelling and it is often difficult to bend the knee although it is sometimes less painful than a grade 2 sprain.
 The knee will likely feel unstable and may give way

-3) Treatment: A Knee Brace can be really helpful if the knee is feeling unstable.
-It will usually be an Advanced or Elite Knee Brace which stops any sideways movement.
+3) Treatment: A knee brace can be really helpful if the knee is feeling unstable.
+People usually find an advanced or elite knee brace most helpful as they help prevent any sideways movement at the knee.
 Your doctor may advise you to get one that prevents bending or straightening of the knee, depending on the severity of the injury.
-Braces are a great way to reduce pain and instability, improve function and prevent further injury.
+Braces are a great way to reduce pain and instability, improve function and prevent further MCL injury.

 Exercises should be done to help to increase movement, strength and circulation, all of which will lead to a quicker, fuller recovery.
 If you are wearing a brace, it should be removed several times a day to carryout exercises to ensure the knee does not get stiff.
 Crutches may be needed in the short term to keep weight off the knee when walking around.
 The crutches can stop being used once you can walk without a limp.